matthiasmullie/scrapbook/CONTRIBUTING.md

-A lot of them use Docker to launch the cache servers but you can always install the servers natively, in which case you may need to alter the adapters configuration (e.b. because you're running the server on a different port).
+A lot of them use Docker to launch the cache servers but you can always install the servers natively, in which case you may need to alter the adapters configuration (e.g. because you're running the server on a different port).
 This configuration is located in [tests/Adapters](tests/Adapters), in the `::get` method of every adapter.
 If you do need to alter these in order to run the tests on your machine, make sure not to commit those changes!